code-and-effect/effective_datatables/README.md

 ### Rendering Options

-There are a few different ways to render values.
+There are a few different ways to render each column's output.

-Any standard view helpers like `link_to` or `simple_format` and any custom helpers available to ApplicationController will "just work".
+Any standard view helpers like `link_to` or `simple_format` and any custom helpers available to your views will be available.

 All of the following rendering options can be used interchangeably: